brasky/FITS-CTFs/roles/challenge12/readme.md

-# Challenge 12 - chmod
+# Challenge 12 - SSH w/ private key

 ## Overview

-Challenge is to ssh onto a box and find the flag within an Access Database file.
-The database contains the flag so the user just needs to run 'strings' against it.
+Challenge is to ssh using a private key onto a box and grab the flag in `catme.txt` which is in the user's home directory

 SSH is running on port 6012 in an ubuntu 18.04 docker container